 We like our plants to be at a decent working height, thus we have several tables we use to keep our plants off the ground.
 Putting your plants on tables definitely eases the physical effort of managing your grow room.

-Other accessories include things like light hangers, pressure sprayers to water our seedlings, plant tags, watering cans, surge protectors, light timer and other minor conveniences.
+Other accessories we use include things like light hangers, pressure sprayers to water our seedlings, plant tags, watering cans, surge protectors, light timer and other minor conveniences.

 The Basic Steps In Our Seed Germination System